robinheghan/fnv1a/docs/why_fnv_is_great_for_elm.md

 * Speed.
 How quickly can you turn a string into its integer representation.
 * Distribution.
 How low is the probability that two different strings has the same integer representation (also known as a collision).

 Murmur3 is pretty good at both of these things.
-Unfortunetly, the way it works is hard to implement correctly in Elm.
+Unfortunately, the way it works is hard to implement correctly in Elm.

 ## How Murmur3 achieves good performance

 Hash functions tend to involve multiplying a combination of the previous hash value and the current character with, a prime number.
 This operation is, relatively speaking, expensive.
 Murmur3 works by first combining four 8-bit characters into a 32-bit integer, and then perform the remaining hash steps on that accumulated value.
 So, instead of performing multiplication every 8-bits, it does so every 32-bits instead.

 Elm uses JavaScript strings, which are encoded using UTF-16.
 This means that every character is _at least_ 16-bits.
-All the characters in the world cannot fit within 16-bits, though (think Chinese, or emoji's), so certain characters are split in two 16-bit pairs.
+All the characters in the world cannot fit within 16-bits though (think Chinese, or emoji's), so certain characters are split in two 16-bit pairs.

 The only way to iterate over the characters of a string in Elm, is by using `String.foldl` or `String.foldr`.
 These functions try hard to iterate over each individual character, regardless of its encoding, which means you have to manually check if the character is 16- or 32-bits in size.